Dumaguete Presidencia

-The Dumaguete Presidencia is a historic building in Dumaguete, Philippines.

-The Presidencia was built in 1937 with Juan Arellano as its architect.
-It is a mixture of indigenous Filipino, Spanish and neoclassical architecture.
-It used to serve as the city hall of Dumaguete.
+The Dumaguete Presidencia is a historic building in Dumaguete, Philippines, built in 1937 with Juan M. Arellano as its architect.
+It is a mixture of indigenous Filipino, Spanish, and neoclassical architecture.
+It formerly served as the city hall of Dumaguete.

-It was later renovated and converted to a museum particularly as a branch of the National Museum of the Philippines (NMP).
-The NMP Museum opened on November 25, 2022, in a ceremony where a marker recognizing the building as an Important Cultural Property was also unveiled.
+It was later renovated and converted into a museum as a branch of the National Museum of the Philippines (NMP), known as the National Museum of the Philippines – Dumaguete.
+The museum opened on November 25, 2022, in a ceremony during which a marker recognizing the building as an Important Cultural Property was also unveiled.